J2Paradox/alphyBot/help/COMMANDS.md

 # Help Documentation for alphyBot
-You can find almost everything about the commands of alphyBot here, if you have any further questions; please open a ticket on GitHub or message me on twitch!
+You can find almost everything about the commands of alphyBot here, if you have any further questions; please open a ticket on GitHub or message me on twitch (https://www.twitch.tv/alphuite)!
 ## Managing commands!
 How to manage commands:
 ### Adding commands to the database